Rothschild family: Austrian branch

 Palace of Baron Albert von Rothschild in Vienna.

 In Vienna, Salomon Mayer Rothschild established a bank in the 1820s and the Austrian family had vast wealth and position.
+During the 19th century, their main business rivals were the Macedo-Romanian Sina family.
 The crash of 1929 brought problems, and Baron Louis von Schwartz Rothschild attempted to shore up the Creditanstalt, Austria's largest bank, to prevent its collapse.
 Nevertheless, during the Second World War they had to surrender their bank to the Nazis and flee the country.
 Their Rothschild palaces, a collection of vast palaces in Vienna built and owned by the family, were confiscated, plundered and destroyed by the Nazis.
 The palaces were famous for their sheer size and for their huge collections of paintings, armour, tapestries and statues (some of which were restored to the Rothschilds by the Austrian government in 1999).
 All family members escaped the Holocaust, some of them moving to the United States, and returning to Europe only after the war.
 In 1999, the government of Austria agreed to return to the Rothschild family some 250 art treasures looted by the Nazis and absorbed into state museums after the war.